Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Introduction

-In dimension $q=2$, the 3-colored graphs are dual to bipartite combinatorial maps (which are orientable iff the colored graph is bipartite).
-The order $\delta_0$ of a 3-colored graph $G$ is the excess of the dual bipartite map $\cM$ (or its number of independent cycles), \be \delta_0(G) = 1+E(\cM)-V(\cM). \ee Note that if the bipartite map $\cM$ is unicellular (i.e.~if it has a single face), then the order is twice the genus of the dual map, \be \delta_0(G) = 2g(\cM). \ee For unicellular spaces, the order is therefore one possible generalization of the genus.
+In dimension $q=2$, the 3-colored graphs are dual to bipartite combinatorial maps (which are orientable if and only if the colored graph is bipartite).
+A map is a drawing of a connected graph on a two-dimensional surface, considered up to homeomorphisms of the surface, and such that the connected components of the complement of the graph on the surface (called faces) are homeomorphic to discs (the map is said to be cellularly embedded).
+We only consider maps embedded on orientable surfaces in this paper.
+The order $\delta_0$ of a 3-colored graph $G$ is the excess of the dual bipartite map $\cM$ (or its number of independent cycles), \be \delta_0(G) = 1+E(\cM)-V(\cM). \ee Note that if the bipartite map $\cM$ is unicellular (i.e.~if it has a single face), then the order is twice the genus of the dual map, \be \delta_0(G) = 2g(\cM). \ee For unicellular spaces in dimension $q$, the order is therefore one possible generalization of the genus.
 One of the results we prove in this paper, is that for $q>2$, a large $(q+1)$-edge-colored graph of fixed order $\delta_0$ is almost surely dual to a unicellular colored space.
 This is not true in dimension 2: a large bipartite map of fixed excess is not a.a.s.~unicellular.

-However, in dimension $q>2$, our results therefore apply to the asymptotic enumeration of unicellular colored discrete spaces, according to a linear combination of their $(q-2)$ and $(q-1)$-dimensional elements, which reduces to twice the genus of the unicellular space for $q=2$.
+In dimension $q>2$, our results apply to the asymptotic enumeration of unicellular colored discrete spaces, according to a linear combination of their $(q-2)$ and $(q-1)$-dimensional elements, which reduces to twice the genus of the unicellular space for $q=2$.

-Although from a purely geometric point of view, the choice of this particular combination of the number of $(q-1)$ and $(q-2)$ simplices appears to be arbitrary, the classification according to the order turns out to be remarkably simple with respect to other similar situations \cite{BLR, octa, LL}.
+Although from a purely geometric point of view, the choice of this particular combination of the number of $(q-1)$ and $(q-2)$ simplices appears to be arbitrary, the classification according to the order turns out to be remarkably simple with respect to other similar situations (for instance classifying colored triangulations or gluings of octahedra according to other linear combinations of the numbers of simplices, as done e.g.~in \cite{gilles, BLR, octa, LL}).